-- Shorts, skirts, or dresses - Joggers or sweatpants - Strapless or spaghetti strap shirts and halter tops - T-shirts or tops that expose the midriff area of body when arms are raised - Pants that expose the navel area of body - Over-sized or baggy jeans that drape below shoes - Any clothing containing words referencing alcohol, drugs, sex, or inappropriate language - Army fatigues or any type of camouflage clothing - Beach shoes, clogs, or flip-flops.
+- Shorts, skirts, or dresses (grades 6-8); - Joggers or sweatpants (grades 6-8); - Strapless or spaghetti strap shirts and halter tops; - T-shirts or tops that expose the midriff area of body when arms are raised; - Pants that expose the navel area of body; - Over-sized or baggy jeans that drape below shoes; - Any clothing containing words referencing alcohol, drugs, sex, or inappropriate language; - Army fatigues or any type of camouflage clothing; - Beach shoes, clogs, or flip-flops.
 Shoes must be closed-toe and closed-back with no more than a 1" heel.